thejudge22/tldr-tldw/readme.md

 1. Open Chrome and navigate to `chrome://extensions/`.
 2. Enable "Developer mode" by toggling the switch in the top right corner.
 3. Click the "Load unpacked" button in the top left corner.
-4. Select the directory where you have cloned or downloaded this project (`/Users/mark/development/projects/tldr-tldw`).
+4. Select the directory where you have cloned or downloaded this project.

 The extension should now appear in your list of installed extensions.